s1thakur/Arctic_Sea_Ice_Extent/README.md

 MONTHLY SEA ICE EXTENT:

 Similarly, below visual shows the comparison between monthly sea ice extent over years.
 Same dataset has been used, same parameters have been taken.
-Only the difference between colors is enough to deceive the audience and cover the change in sea ice extent over past years.
+Only the difference between colors is enough to deceive the audience and cover the change in sea ice extent.
+Gradient colors used in this visual shows the sea ice extent has constantly decreased over the past years inspite of showing similar pattern throughout.
+Filter has also been added to the visual to show the decrease in sea ice extent.

 ![ScreenShot](https://user-images.githubusercontent.com/32226479/32976851-14a778aa-cbd5-11e7-9760-671774fadae4.png)